Violence against men

-Violence against men is a term for violent acts that are disproportionately or exclusively committed against men or boys.
-Men are over-represented as both victims and perpetrators of violence.
+Violence against men comprises violent acts that are disproportionately (or exclusively) committed against men or boys.
+Violence against women is the corresponding category in which acts of violence are committed against women or girls.

 Perceptions and aspects

 Studies of social attitudes show violence is perceived as more or less serious depending on the gender of victim and perpetrator.
-Reporting on violence against men shows disparities; people are less likely to report a man hitting another man to the police than a man hitting a woman.
+People are less likely to report a man hitting another man to the police than a man hitting a woman.
+A study in 2023 found that people—especially women—are less likely to accept violence against women than violence against men.

 Male law enforcement officers show a greater reluctance to file charges or reports when a man is the victim of domestic violence.
 The use of stereotypes by law enforcement is a recognised issue, and international law scholar Solange Mouthaan argues that, in conflict scenarios, sexual violence against men has been ignored in favor of a focus on sexual violence against women and children.
-One explanation for this difference in focus is the physical power that men hold over women, making people more likely to condemn violence with this gender configuration.

-The concept of male survivors of violence goes against social perceptions of the male gender role, leading to low recognition.
+Stigmatization and socially constructed gender stereotypes are barriers to men seeking help following violent victimization.
+Stereotypes can make it difficult for victims to conceptualize and verbalize what happened, and contribute significantly to underreporting and poor responses toward survivors by relevant authorities.
+Men often fear that they will be dismissed, accused of being the perpetrator, or ridiculed if they seek help following intimate partner violence.
+These fears are often confirmed by men who nonetheless seek help.

-Due to perceptions of rape as a women's issue services designed to help sexual assault victims are not always equipped to handle male victims.
+Due to perceptions of rape as a women's issue, services designed to help victims are often not equipped to help men.

-Men are at much higher risk of being victims of violent crime than women, while women are more fearful of violent crime.
-This phenomenon is termed by researchers as the "fear of crime gender paradox".
+Men are commonly less fearful of violent crime than women despite the fact that men are at much higher risk of being victims of violent crime than women.
+This phenomenon appears to be a paradox and is termed by researchers as the "fear of crime gender paradox".